4 Days in Budapest: A Fun Itinerary for First-Timers

 Ceremonies like King Matthias’ royal wedding and the coronation of King Franz Joseph have made the church a significant historical landmark, which is now one of the most visited places in Budapest.

 Beyond its history, the church’s Gothic-style architectural details, along with the colorful roof tiles and unique interiors, are a feast for the eyes (and the camera).
-To enter, you’ll need to buy a ticket with a specific time slot on the church’s official website.
+You can purchase your ticket in advance.

 Bonus tip: Matthias Church also hosts several classical music concerts throughout the year, which you can book here.